 One of the issues that arise when talking about distributed applications is robustness, i.e. the ability of the application to perform properly if one or more of the clients crashes.
-In case of a single AssetManager such as in Figure 5a), non responsive clients do not affect the rest of the clients.
-For example, if machine B in Figure 5a) froze, application at the machine A would still run.
-This is accomplished by using a one-way asynchronous communication from the proxies to the mediator level (as shown in Figure 1), thus non responsive clients don't bring the system to a halt.
+In case of a single AssetManager such as in Figure 3(right) a), non responsive clients do not affect the rest of the clients.
+For example, if machine B in Figure 3 (right) a) froze, application at the machine A would still run.
+This is accomplished by using a one-way asynchronous communication from the proxies to the mediator level (as shown in Figure 1), thus non responsive clients dont bring the system to a halt.

-With multiple AssetManagers the scenarios become slightly more complicated; however in such cases we also have more flexibility - a machine that has its own AssetManager may remain active when other stop their execution.
-The following example shows in detail one of the "crashing" scenarios.
-Consider two systems, A and B, as shown in figure 5c).
-There are some proxies in A's AssetManager that are used by B, and there are some proxies in B's AssetManager that are used by A; the sets of proxies are disjoint.
+With multiple AssetManagers the scenarios become slightly more complicated; however in such cases we also have more flexibility a machine that has its own AssetManager may remain active when other stop their execution.
+The following example shows in detail one of the crashing scenarios.
+Consider two systems, A and B, as shown in figure 3 (right) c).
+There are some proxies in As AssetManager that are used by B, and there are some proxies in Bs AssetManager that are used by A; the sets of proxies are disjoint.
 Whenever one of A or B terminates or freezes, the other one has to terminate, because the remote proxies are no longer available.
-Straightforward solution is achieved by enforcing proxies' overlap, i.e. for any remote proxy a local copy should be created.
+A straightforward solution is achieved by enforcing proxies overlap, i.e. for any remote proxy a local copy should be created.